Joelg96/UMGC-CS-PROJECTS/README.md

-# UMGC-PROJECTS-ASSIGNMENTS
+# My personal shcool projects

-This is a collection of projects and assignments from UMGC.
-Activley being updated:
+This is a collection of personal projects and assignments from UMGC.
+Actively being updated:

 ## CMIS 141: Intro to Programming